jimhigson/oboe.js/writing/main/5_Implementation.md

 Components of the project
 -------------------------

-![**Inter-related components that make up Oboe.js** showing flow from http transport to registered callbacks.
-Every component is not shown here, particularly, components whose responsibility it is to initialise the oboe instance but have no part once it has started running are omitted.
-UML facet/receptacle notation is used to show the flow of events, with event names as capitals.
-Events are dispatched via a local event bus but this component is not shown for clarity.](images/overallDesign.png)
+![**Major components that make up Oboe.js** showing flow from http transport to registered callbacks.
+Every component is not shown here.
+Particularly, components whose responsibility it is to initialise the oboe instance but have no role once it is running are omitted.
+UML facet/receptacle notation is used to show the flow of events with event names in capitals.](images/overallDesign.png)

-I have found that the problem decomposes nicely into loosely-coupled components, each quite unconcerned with its neighbours.
-The component boundaries have been drawn to give a maximum separation of concerns whilst also allowing a high degree of certainly with regards to correctness.
+Although there is limited encapsulation to follow an OO-style arrangement, data is hidden.
+Outside of Oboe, only a restricted public API is exposed.
+Not only are the internals inaccessible, they are unaddressable.
+With no references attached to any external data structures, most data exists only as captured within closures.

+Internally, communication between components is facilitated by an event bus which is local to to Oboe instance, with most components interacting solely by picking up events, processing them and publishing further events in response.
+Essentially, Oboe's architecture plots a fairly linear path through a series of simple units from data being received to the containing application being notified.
+An event bus removes the need for each unit to know the next, giving a highly decoupled shape to the library.

+### Automated testing

+Oboe's architecture has been designed to allow as confident testing as possible.
 Black-box unit testing of a stateful unit is difficult; because of side-effects it may later react differently to the same calls.
 For this reason where state is required it is stored in very simple state-storing units with program logic removed.
 The logic may then be separately